 At its simplest, a model is a piece of code that takes an input and produces output.
 Creating a machine learning model involves selecting an algorithm, providing it with data, and tuning hyperparameters.
 Training is an iterative process that produces a trained model, which encapsulates what the model learned during the training process.

 You can bring a model that was trained outside of Azure Machine Learning.
 Or you can train a model by submitting a run of an experiment to a compute target in Azure Machine Learning.
 Once you have a model, you register the model in the workspace.

 Azure Machine Learning is framework agnostic.
 When you create a model, you can use any popular machine learning framework, such as Scikit-learn, XGBoost, PyTorch, TensorFlow, and Chainer.

-For an example of training a model using Scikit-learn and an estimator, see Tutorial: Train an image classification model with Azure Machine Learning.
+For an example of training a model using Scikit-learn, see Tutorial: Train an image classification model with Azure Machine Learning.

-The model registry keeps track of all the models in your Azure Machine Learning workspace.
+The model registry lets you keep track of all the models in your Azure Machine Learning workspace.